Doctor of Philosophy (Ph.D.) Student in Economics, 2014-Present

 I am currently on the job market and will be available for interviews at the 2019 APPAM Fall Research Conference in Denver and the 2020 ASSA meetings in San Diego.

-My job market paper investigates how local immigration enforcement affects domestic violence survivors’ help-seeking behavior.
+My job market paper investigates how local immigration enforcement affects domestic violence survivors’ help-seeking.
 My other work studies the integration of refugee students into schools in Germany, the effect of immigration enforcement on workplace complaints and injuries, and the determinants and consequence of intra-household decision making.